 American Express recently launched a number of preapproved offers through Bankrate’s CardMatch tool.
 Preapproved offers involve more screening and could signal the highest approval odds an issuer can offer without pulling your credit.
 In addition to improving your approval odds, there’s another reason to check CardMatch for Amex cards.
 Currently, Amex is offering boosted welcome bonuses through CardMatch.
 For instance, there are reports of some CardMatch users getting offers for 125,000 or 150,000 bonus points instead of the current offering of 100,000 points for the American Express Platinum card.

 Like Amex and Chase, Capital One offers a prequalification tool on its website that lets you see cards you may qualify for with no impact to your credit score.

-Unfortunately, the Capital One prequalification tool currently only lets you check your eligibility for three of its cards—the Capital One QuicksilverOne Cash Rewards Credit Card, Capital One Platinum Credit Card and the Secured Mastercard® from Capital One—all of which are geared toward credit-builders or those with a fair credit score.
+Unfortunately, the Capital One prequalification tool currently only lets you check your eligibility for three of its cards—the Capital One QuicksilverOne Cash Rewards Credit Card, Capital One Platinum Credit Card and the Capital One Platinum Secured Credit Card—all of which are geared toward credit-builders or those with a fair credit score.

 If you have your eye on a higher-tier Capital One card, you’ll have to accept a hard inquiry and submit a formal application.

 To use the Capital One prequalification tool, you’ll need a bit more information than is required by some other sites.
 Along with the basics like name, date of birth and address, this tool requires your email address, primary phone number, full Social Security number, employment status, total annual income, monthly rent or mortgage payment and which types of bank accounts you have.

 Bank of America also offers a prequalification tool on its website, and if you already have a credit card or banking relationship with the issuer, you can get customized card offers by simply signing into your account.